Gets the primary clipboard of the widget.

 .

-Translate coordinates relative to @src_widget’s allocation to coordinates relative to @dest_widget’s allocations.
+Translates coordinates relative to src_widget’s allocation to coordinates relative to dest_widget’s allocations.

 Causes a widget to be unmapped if it’s currently mapped.